entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 ![entando-app-builder.png](./img/entando-app-builder.png)

-The App Builder is where we'll compose our micro frontends alongside CMS pages and content.
+The App Builder is where micro frontends are composed alongside CMS pages and content.

 ::: tip Congratulations!
-We now have Entando up and running on Kubernetes in our local environment.
+You now have Entando up and running on Kubernetes in your local environment.
 :::

 ---